FourjsGenero/ex_listview/README.md

 This example shows how the deprecated listView rendering of tables can be emulated using TABLE, SCROLLGRID, the new STRETXH=X attribute and presentation styles.
 Refer to the following ask-reuben article https://4js.com/ask-reuben/ig-109/ and also the following Apple Developer guide https://developer.apple.com/design/human-interface-guidelines/ios/views/tables/

 The naming convention used is as follows ...

-1,2,3 - number of fields
+- 1,2,3 - number of fields
-i - includes images
+- i - includes images
-b - beneath or below
+- b - beneath or below
-l - left
+- l - left
-r - right
+- r - right

 **listView1**

+Equivalent of Apples Basic (Default) / UITableViewCellStyleDefault

 ![listview1](https://user-images.githubusercontent.com/13615993/169744459-54a97251-8828-4731-9120-83ae93556a6e.png)